 Contractors make construction move much faster.
 DIY workers often must learn skills throughout the construction process, often by streaming online videos.
 Contractors, though more expensive, already come with the skills they need.

 Shipping container construction works differently than traditional home construction, because of how steel boxes function in humid environments.
 The interior of a shipping container “sweats,” or water condenses.
 Water causes steel to rust, and your home will deteriorate much faster.
 It also can destroy any internal construction material like wood or drywall.

 You can create a vapor barrier in many ways.
 Some use wraps, like Tyvek, on the interior of the home.
 This method is the easiest to install, and it can be a DIY project.
 It does not, however, solve the problem of water condensation on steel.
 Spray foam creates a tight seal directly on the steel, but the chemicals are hazardous during application, so its application is not for amateurs.

 4. Heating, Cooling, or Both

 Heating and cooling both have different solutions beyond insulation.
 In the summer sun, a shipping container acts like a greenhouse.
 To keep the sun from affecting internal temperatures requires significant insulation unless you use a radiant barrier—material that reflects the heat.
-Homeowners often use special paints or reflective materials on the exterior of their shipping container.
+Homeowners often use special paints or reflective materials on the exterior of their shipping containers.
 A rooftop garden, or living roof, also keeps out radiant heat in the summer, and it is beautiful, too.